To run a workflow click the blue Run button in menu bar.

 Should the user encounter an error while running a workflow through the command Line, we recommend running the workflow through Cortex manually or referring to the log file to discover the source of the error.

 You could put the following into a batch file(.bat) on windows as way to get started. you can modify the cortex install path, input xml, and options.
-It would be recommended to use the "/s" argument to remove the startup pause once you're ready for production.
+It would be recommended to use the "/s" argument to remove the startup pause once you're ready for production. add quotes " " around the %INPUTS% if your path has spaces in the name, we suggest avoiding spaces in your path names otherwise.

 "%cortex_exe%" %INPUTS% %SETTINGS%